The Texas Resisting Arrest, Search, or Transportation law makes it illegal to forcefully obstruct a police officer from making an arrest.

 - What level of crime is Resisting Arrest in Texas?

-Resisting Arrest, Search, or Transportation requires the use of force against an officer or another person.
+The ofense of Resisting Arrest in Texas requires the actual use of force against an officer or another person.
 Resisting Arrest is closely related to the offense of Evading Arrest or Detention, but Evading Arrest does not require the state to prove use of force.
 The Texas Resisting Arrest law also requires the state to prove an intention of preventing or obstructing the police from arresting, searching, or transporting someone.

 Have you been charged with Resisting Arrest, Search, or Transportation?
 Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.